Guides Index> "Days in Derbyshire"> This page

 Coppenhall Rectory, Crewe, March 24th, 1862.

-Dear Sir, - Having resided at Lime Tree View with my wife and family for some weeks,
+Dear Sir, - Having resided at Lime Tree View with my wife and family for some weeks, I have much pleasure in bearing my testimony to your attention to our comforts, the excellency of the provisions, and your moderate scale of charges.

 Yours faithfully, J. B. WHEELER.

-Edgbaston, near Birmingham,.
-Seventh Month, 17th, 1862.
+Edgbaston, near Birmingham, Seventh Month, 17th, 1862.

-I have much pleasure in stating that myself and family derived much benefit and
+I have much pleasure in stating that myself and family derived much benefit and enjoyment from our stay at Lime Tree View, where we received much kind attention.

-The situation is beautiful, and the air pure and invigorating; whist the house itself is
+The situation is beautiful, and the air pure and invigorating; whist the house itself is comfortable, and the fare abundant, and we thought the charges for all very moderate.

 W. N.

-W. CARTLEDGE, Proprietor
+W. CARTLEDGE, Proprietor.

 *Transcribed by Ann Andrews in November 2004 from: